Docs

 By default, any change in the Java code causes the application to reload in the browser.
 This is convenient when you make changes to the initial layout, constructors, post construct methods or similar.
 However, if you’re modifying the logic inside a listener, there’s no need to do a page reload for the change to take effect.

-IntelliJ doesn’t by default compile a Java file when you save it.
-If your habit is to press the compile shortcut, hotswapping works fine.
-Otherwise, you might want to set IntelliJ to build the project when you save.
-You can do that through Settings Build, Execution, Deployment Compiler Build project automatically.
 You’ll also need to ensure that the build takes place when the application is running in debug mode.
 This is done through Advanced Settings Allow auto-make to start even if developed application is currently running.
 Finally, through Settings Build, Execution, Deployment Debugger HotSwap, Reload classes after compilation should be set to Always.

 Additional Considerations

 Changes to some parts of the Java code, such application startup listeners, won’t have any effect until the server is restarted and the startup listeners run again.
-For these you need to restart the server.
+For these, you need to restart the server.

 If you’re using the @PreserveOnRefresh annotation, the same view instance is reused when the browser is reloaded.
 That means changes aren’t necessarily visible until the view is opened in another browser tab.